 The classical music website Bachtrack describes Korper (bodies) as “a challenging treatise on our perceptions of body (and also gender) norms with closely-aligned thoughts about mortality.”
 Renowned German choreographer Sasha Waltz utilizes the sparsely clothed bodies of dancers, architectural elements, and the accelerating electronic music of Berlin composer Hans Peter Kuhn, to express the human condition.

 First presented by White Bird 22 years ago, Sasha Waltz & Guests was founded by Waltz and Jochen Sandig in Berlin in 1993.
-An important figure in contemporary and post-modern dance, Waltz creates dance-theatre as a medium of social and sociopolitical communication.
+An important figure in contemporary and post-modern dance, Waltz creates dance theatre as a social and sociopolitical communication medium.